-- Food/Drink: - Children should drink water from their water bottles throughout the day and during mealtimes. - Any suitable produce from the learning gardens or foraged will periodically be offered to the children to enjoy. - A day of exuberate play can make children very hungry and having a full belly helps them regulate their body temperature, which will be especially important on resiliency days.
+- Food/Drink: - Children should drink water from their water bottles throughout the day and during mealtimes. - Any suitable produce from the learning gardens will periodically be offered to the children to enjoy. - A day of exuberate play can make children very hungry and having a full belly helps them regulate their body temperature, which will be especially important on resiliency days (see page 18 for more information on resiliency days).
 Therefore, AFS requires the families to provide their child with a nutritionally dense lunch and snack.
 These meals should consist of a combination of protein, fruit, and vegetables. - Meal example: - AM Snack: Apple slices and nut butter - Lunch: Blueberries, pepper slices, and a bean burrito - PM Snack: Cherry tomatoes and cheese stick